 When beginning your adoption journey, heavy research is required.
 First and foremost is what kind of adoption you’re looking for.
 Before asking, “Where can I find adoption agencies near me?” make sure that you aren’t ruling out international adoption or a nationwide search.
 Adopting locally has some tremendous benefits, though.
 We adopted locally and are in the process a second time.
 It all depends on your preferences.
 Keep in mind, though, that your preferences may change during your search.
 Change is okay and very common when looking at adoption.
 Let your plans be more of guidelines than rules.

 Adoptive parents sometimes get caught up in everything and forget to ask about the birth family’s experience as well.
 Don’t forget what a big role this expectant mom will have in your life and how important her care is.
 In today’s climate of open adoption, she will be in your life from now on.
 You want a good relationship.
 When you view agency websites and speak to them in person or on the phone, do they speak about birth mothers and birth families with respect?
 Do they make subtle comments that might suggest otherwise?
-You want to find an agency who cares just as much about birth mothers as they do about adoptive mothers.
-If your agency presents birth mothers with adoption information as well as parenting information, so that she can make the best choice for her and her baby, that is a good agency.
+You want to find an agency that cares just as much about birth mothers as they do about adoptive mothers.
+If your agency presents birth mothers with adoption information as well as parenting information so that they can make the best choice for themselves and their baby, that is a good agency.
 An agency should not coerce, but they should be there on her journey.

 You can find a state directory of agencies on Adoption.com.
 This is a great resource, but it is not exhaustive.
 Additionally, Adoption.com also has adoption guides for each state to give you a more detailed process of how adoption works state by state.